Category Archives: The wandering economist

 • AI is Bayesian statistics, and as such it makes prediction not on you, but on somebody who is like you in a quantifiable way.
 It leaves out everything that makes you unique, putting it in the error term.
 For example, imagine you are a 45-year old living in the Netherlands who is also an ultra-marathoner.
 The algo computing your risk factor processes your age and the country you live in, because it has thick enough data in those dimensions.
 Your ultramarathons stay in the error term, because there are not enough people doing ultramarathons for that activity to be tracked in its own variable.
 And yet, when looking at the overall resilience of your organism, this is clearly an important information.

 Given this situation, I suspect most people would end up following their own belief system rather than the algo’s recommendations.
 People who fancy themselves strong and resilient might say “yes, this gizmo is predicting high risk, but it is not talking about me, I am healthier and stronger than most!”.
 Or, vice versa, “yes, a low risk is predicted for outdoor mingling, but with my history of allergies I still don’t feel safe”.
 This is de facto happening right now with how people process scientific findings about COVID-19.
 Some people prefer to trust their own immune systems over the pharma-punditry complex.
-Others made COVID restrictions into some kind of weird religion, following them “above and beyond” even when science is calling for their relaxations.
+Others [made COVID restrictions into some kind of weird religion], following them “above and beyond” even when science is calling for their relaxations.
 Even if a good AI-powered risk prediction system were in place , many humans are way too irrational to take full advantage of it.
 They prefer simple rules, applicable to all: “1.5 meters”, “wash your hands” and such.
 The promise of AI, providing personalized recommendation to each and every one of us, clashes with the human need for stability and security.
+In conclusion, AI had no grip on COVID, and is unlikely to have any grip on any similar high-stakes problem.
+So, what is AI good for?
+We can start with the applications already being developed:

 With the exception of machine translation, these applications are all detrimental to human well-being, for world-eating values of “detrimental”.
 We are seeing yet another example of Kranzberg’s First Law in action: AI is not good, nor is it evil, nor is it neutral.
 It could be used for good, though I am unconvinced it would work very well: but it is when you use it for evil, dehumanizing purposes that it really shines.
+That such a potentially toxic technology is attracting so much attention, public funding and private investment is a spectacular societal and policy failure.
+And that brings me to the blockchain.

 Of the blockchain and its discontents